 Show Off Your Skills & Services

-If you offer a service, video can help you explain what you do to potential clients, as well as present examples of what you’ve done.
-Show off your skills, knowledge and expertise with a lightening talk, an explainer, clips of speaking or media enagements, or a look behind the scenes of a current project.
+If you offer a service, video helps you explain what you do and presents examples of what you’ve done.
+Give a lightning talk or an explainer, share clips of speaking or media engagements, or provide a look behind the scenes of a current project.

 Capture the Energy of a Location

-Venues, events and even coporate headquarters can attract new attention with an entertaining video capturing authentic energy.
-Sometimes nothing can make someone want to eat more than seeing a video of bubbling, steaming, or sizzling food!
-Photos and screenshots don’t have as much of an effect.
+Venues, events and even corporate headquarters can attract new attention with an entertaining video capturing sizzling, bubbling, overflowing energy.
+Photos and screenshots don’t deliver the same multi-sensory vibe.

 Make Your Topic More Interesting

-Some topics just aren’t that interesting or entertaining, but the right video can turn a boring topic into an entertaining experience.
 Videos add life to enterprise software presentations (and they eliminate Death by Powerpoint).
 They transform static presentations into lively, engaging messages that trigger emotions, and help to communicate on a deeper level than nearly any other form of marketing.
-Does your powerpoint or pitch deck contain a “market-ecture” diagram, a decision-point map or another box-and-arrow intentive flow chart?
-These assets are better as 15 to 30 second videos.
+Does your powerpoint or pitch deck contain a “marketecture” diagram, a decision-point map or another box-and-arrow intentive flow chart?
+Make them videos instead.

-These are just a few ideas of ways you can use video to enhance your websites or landing pages.
-For more ideas - and to request a consultation for low-cost video content development - reach out to the team.
+These are just a few ideas of ways you can use video to enhance your websites, social feeds or landing pages.
+If you want more helpful ideas like these, or are ready to formulate your video strategy, request a consultation.